Required Travel Documentation and Information for Cruise Vacations

 *A U.S. citizen under the age of 16 does not require a government-issued photo ID.

 Norwegian Cruise Line strongly recommends all guests to obtain a passport for their cruise vacation for the following reasons:

 If you need to obtain a passport quickly, please contact VisaCentral at 844-834-5702 and reference account 75006 for discounted VisaCentral service fees.
 VisaCentral can obtain a passport in as little as 48 hours.

 There's no need for a passport when you sail on any Hawaii inter-island cruise.
-If your ship never sails beyond the islands of Hawaii, all you need is a government-issued photo I.D. which includes a passport or a valid driver's license with a photo.
+If your ship never sails beyond the islands of Hawaii, all you need is a government-issued photo I.D. which includes a passport or a valid driver's licence with a photo.

 For Cruises Leaving a Non-U.S. port (Europe, Asia, South America Australia itineraries)

 You’re required to carry a valid passport, not expiring within six (6) months of the return of your cruise.